-The decision to readmit a student after the end of the student's expulsion term or to admit a previously expelled student from another school district or charter school who has not been readmitted/admitted to another school or school district after the end of the student's expulsion term, shall be in the sole discretion of the Board of Trustees following a meeting with the Superintendent or designee and the student and student's parent/guardian to determine whether the student has successfully completed the rehabilitation plan and to determine whether the student poses a threat to others or will be disruptive to the school environment.
-The Superintendent shall make a recommendation to the Board of Trustees following the meeting regarding the Superintendent's determination.
+The decision to readmit a student after the end of the student's expulsion term or to admit a previously expelled student from another school district or charter school who has not been readmitted/admitted to another school or school district after the end of the student's expulsion term, shall be in the sole discretion of the Board of Trustees following a meeting with the Superintendent or designee and the student and student's parent/guardian to determine whether the student has successfully completed the rehabilitation plan and to determine whether the student shall make a recommendation to the Board of Trustees following the meeting regarding the Superintendent's determination.
+The Board of Trustees following the meeting regarding the superintendent's determination.
 The Board shall then make a final decision regarding readmission or admission of the student during the closed session of a public meeting, reporting out any action taken during closed session consistent with the requirements of the Brown Act.
 The student's readmission is also contingent upon AEA's capacity at the time the student seeks readmission or admission to AEA.